ⓘ NOTE: This is a draft document by the Open Source Security Foundation (OpenSSF) Best Practices Working Group. Help to improve it on GitHub.

 keyword to annotate source code.
 Both compilers also provide a __has_attribute()

-macro function that returns 1 if the attribute name passed to it is supported and 0 otherwise.
+macro that returns 1 if the attribute name passed to it is supported and 0 otherwise.
 For example __has_attribute(malloc)

 would return 1 in the latest GCC and Clang.
 The full syntax description for the __attribute__